Munich: Capital of reunited Bavaria

 When Bavaria was reunited in 1506 after a brief war against the Duchy of Landshut, Munich became its capital.
 The arts and politics became increasingly influenced by the court.
-The Renaissance movement beset Munich and the Bavarian branch of the House of Wittelsbach under the Duke of Bavaria Albrecht V bolstered their prestige by conjuring up a lineage that reached back to Classical antiquity.
+The Renaissance movement beset Munich and the Bavarian branch of the House of Wittelsbach under Duke Albrecht V who bolstered their prestige by conjuring up a lineage that reached back to classical antiquity.
 In 1568 Albrecht V built the Antiquarium to house the Wittelsbach collection of Greek and Roman antiquities in the Munich Residenz.
 Albrecht V appointed the composer Orlando di Lasso as director of the court orchestra and tempted numerous Italian musicians to work at the Munich court, establishing Munich as a hub for late Renaissance music.
 During the rule of Duke William V Munich began to be called the "German Rome" and William V began presenting Emperor Charlemagne as ancestor of the Wittelsbach dynasty.

 Duke William V further cemented the Wittelsbach rule by commissioning the Jesuit Michaelskirche.
 He had the sermons of his Jesuit court preacher Jeremias Drexel translated from Latin into German and published them to a greater audience.
 William V was addressed with the epithet "the Pious" and like his contemporary Wittelsbach dukes promoted himself as "father of the land" (Landesvater), encouraged pilgrimages and Marian devotions.
 William V had the Hofbräuhaus built in 1589.
 It would become the prototype for beer halls across Munich.
 After World War II the Residenze, the Hofbräuhaus, the Frauenkirche, and the Peterskirche were reconstructed to look exactly as they did before the Nazi Party seized power in 1933.

 The Catholic League was founded in Munich in 1609.
-In 1623, during the Thirty Years' War (1618-1648), Munich became an electoral residence when Maximilian I, Duke of Bavaria was invested with the electoral dignity, but in 1632 the city was occupied by Gustav II Adolph of Sweden.
+In 1623, during the Thirty Years' War (1618–1648), Munich became an electoral residence when Duke Maximilian I was invested with the electoral dignity, but in 1632 the city was occupied by King Gustavus Adolphus of Sweden.

 In 1634 Swedish and Spanish troops advanced on Munich.
 Maximilian I published a plague ordinance to halt an epidemic escalation.
 The bubonic plague nevertheless ravaged Munich and the surrounding countryside in 1634 and 1635.
-During the Thirty Years' War (1618-1648) troops again converged on Munich in 1647 and precautions were taken, so as to avoid another epidemic.
+During the Thirty Years' War (1618–1648) troops again converged on Munich in 1647 and precautions were taken, so as to avoid another epidemic.

 Under the regency of the Bavarian electors, Munich was an important centre of Baroque life, but also had to suffer under Habsburg occupations in 1704 and 1742.
+When Elector Maximilian III Joseph died in 1745, the succession empowered the Palatinate branch within the House of Wittelsbach.